Hmc-1209/Todo_taskAPP_deploy/API/Design/Task.md

 >
 >###### Exception handle:
 >Task id not found -> Task with corresponding id does not exist.(404)
 >Task's creator not match -> Access denied.
-You are not allowed to update other user's tasks.
+You are not allowed to update other user's tasks.(403)
+>Task's repo not match -> Action failed.
+Wrong repository id with corresponding task.(400)

 >##### DELETE - /task/delete
 >###### Delete task.